 The start of winter is a good time to lay your concrete.
 We work around wet weather and other elements and do our best to complete your project within your required time frame to the best of our ability.
 We cannot control heavy rain which continues for long periods but we do have several concrete teams to start and finish projects.

-This does mean though that you might be subject to longer waiting periods at this time of year because when the weather clears up our concrete teams have to finish the work they have already started and then catch up on the rest of the projects already in the queue before they start your project.
-A good reason to book you job in early!
+You might be subject to longer waiting periods at this time of year because when the weather clears up, our concrete teams have to finish the work they started.
+A good reason to book your job in early!

 Call Panorama Concrete Adelaide today for your new home project